 At Your Departure Airport

-Arrive before your scheduled departure time, especially if you are traveling during a vacation or holiday period.
+Arrive early, especially if you are traveling during a holiday period.
 Give yourself enough time to check in for your flight, check your bags and go through security.
 Do not assume you will get head-of-line privileges at the checkpoint.
-While some airports move passengers using airport-provided wheelchair assistance to the front of the security line, others do not.
-You may also have to wait for a wheelchair attendant to arrive and help you, particularly during peak travel times.
+You may also have to wait for a wheelchair attendant to arrive and help you.
+Plan ahead and allow extra time.

 If you need wheelchair assistance on the airplane, you will probably board before most other passengers.
 Stating your needs and abilities will help your wheelchair attendant and the flight attendants provide you with the best possible help.